wmhilton-stoplight/platform-docs/2a.-style-guides/rule-examples-api-urls.md

 ### Always Use HTTPS

-Use this rule to enforce the HTTPS protocol for all APIs unless they are called in a local environment (localhost).
+Use this rule to enforce the HTTPS protocol for all APIs unless they're called in a local environment (localhost).

 #### OAS 3.x